scikit-hep/pylhe/paper/paper.md

 The LHE format uses an XML-like structure, but the content within the `<init>` and `<event>` blocks consists of whitespace-separated values designed for straightforward parsing in Fortran.
 The `<header>` block can contain arbitrary XML content, usually metadata or comments explaining how the events were generated.
-In below skeleton example we illustrate the overall structure of an LHE file using the `pylhe` naming of the attributes
+The following skeleton example illustrates the overall structure of an LHE file using the `pylhe` naming of the attributes

 ```xml
 <LesHouchesEvents version="1.0">